 Outlook for sustainability budgets positive, analysts say

-The analysts surveyed 260 sustainability leaders from 13 countries including the UK as part of their annual survey on sustainability budgets and priorities.
+Sustainability leaders expect a constant or upward spend trend for budgets over the next year, according to a Verdantix survey.The analysts surveyed 260 sustainability leaders from 13 countries including the UK as part of their annual survey on sustainability budgets and priorities.
 This focussed on 21 sustainability initiati

 The Environment Agency has successfully prosecuted Southern Water for thousands of illegal raw sewage discharges that polluted rivers and coastal waters in Kent, resulting in a record £90m fine.